Skip to main content

 In CAR T-cell therapies, T cells are taken from the patient's blood and are changed in the lab by adding a gene for a receptor (called a chimeric antigen receptor or CAR), which helps the T cells attach to a specific cancer cell antigen.
 The CAR T cells are then given back to the patient.

 Since different cancers have different antigens, each CAR is made for a specific cancer's antigen.
 For example, in certain kinds of leukemia or lymphoma, the cancer cells have an antigen called CD19.
-The CAR T-cell therapies to treat these cancers are made to attach to the CD19 antigen and will not work for a cancer that does not have the CD19 antigen.
+Many of the CAR T-cell therapies to treat these cancers are made to attach to the CD19 antigen and will not work for a cancer that does not have the CD19 antigen.

 Getting CAR T-cell therapy